beam-campus/kampus26/README.md

 ## Overview

 KAMPUS26 is a private "study in public" and research project that aims to learn about and share knowledge and insights about recent advances in decentralized robotics and swarm intelligence.
-The project is not affiliated with any organization or institution, but is inspired by the Distributed Autonomous Robotic Systems (DARS) symposium series, which is a biennial forum for scientific exchange and technical communication on the latest advances in distributed robotics.
-The project will follow the synopsis of papers presented at the 2023 DARS symposium and will involve reading and summarizing papers, writing blog posts, and creating a study guide.
+The project is not affiliated with any organization or institution, but is inspired by the Distributed Autonomous Robotic Systems (DARS) Symposium series, which is a biennial forum for scientific exchange and technical communication on the latest advances in distributed robotics.
+The project will roughly follow the synopsis of papers presented at the 2023 DARS symposium and will involve reading and summarizing papers, writing blog posts, and creating a study guide.
 The project will be conducted in the open, and all materials will be shared on GitHub.
-We have identified two main tracks for this project: 1) Genetic Algorithms and 2) Distributed Autonomous Robotic Systems.

-## Track 1: Genetic Algorithms

-### Topics and Objectives

-## Track 2: Distributed Autonomous Robotic Systems

-### Topics and Objectives
+## Topics

 1. [Generating Goal Configurations for Scalable Shape Formation in Robotic Swarms](chapter1.md)
 2. [Leading a Swarm with Signals](chapter2.md)